Not sure how the VCE scaling report affects your study scores and ATAR?

 What is scaling?

-This rank isn’t how “hard” the subject is.
-Rather, it’s the level of competition to achieve a high mark in that subject, as well the overall performance of the subject’s students.
+Scaling isn’t how “hard” the subject is.
+Rather, it’s the level of competition to achieve a high mark in that subject, as well as the overall performance of the subject’s students.

 The more competition the subject has, the higher the study score scales upwards.